Enveloped by the serene beauty of the Northwoods, this picturesque community exudes a warm and friendly ambiance that captivates all who visit.

 The lake’s waters are teeming with a variety of fish species, including bass, northern pike, and panfish.
 Whether you’re a seasoned angler seeking a trophy catch or a novice eager to learn the art of fishing, Spooner Lake promises a rewarding and enjoyable experience.

-9. Governor Knowles State Forest
+9. Enjoy Nature at Governor Knowles State Forest

 Governor Knowles State Forest is a massive natural wonderland waiting for you to explore.
 It’s nestled in Wisconsin and boasts miles of hiking and biking trails.
 This forest is a sanctuary for nature enthusiasts.